RETURN TO UFO PAGE | E-MAIL ME

 A.

 It's possible, but I think unlikely.
-The first rule of scientific observation is to not interfere with your subject or otherwise clue them in to your presence lest your results be compromised and rendered worthless.
-Of course, it's possible that a civilization may intentionally intervene in the natural course of human evolution and development for a variety of reasons, though I suspect such interference would not be viewed favorably by those advanced civilizations which prefer a more hands-off approach.
+The first rule of scientific observation is to not interfere with your subject's natural course of development lest your results be compromised and thereby rendered invalid.
+Of course, it's possible that a civilization may intentionally intervene in the natural course of human evolution for some reason, though I suspect such interference would not be viewed favorably by those advanced civilizations which prefer a more hands-off approach.
 I like to think that advanced civilizations have us on a "protected species" list somewhere that mandates no tinkering, but that's purely speculative.

 That being said, there appears to be some evidence that the ancients were aware of extraterrestrials and may have even worked stories about them into their mythologies.
-Some of Erick von Daniken's material, for example, is very compelling it that regards (though I think the gentlemen has a tendency to go overboard with much of it as well).
+Some of Erick von Daniken's material, for example, is very compelling it that regard (though I think the gentlemen has a tendency to go overboard at times).
 And, no, I do not believe Jesus was an extraterrestrial (although I do have some questions about Jerry Springer).

 A.

-As before, they may simply be interested in seeing how developing civilizations like our own make the leap to advanced status.
-I can't imagine a study that would be more fascinating and, as such, more likely to draw large numbers of curious aliens to our neck of the woods.
+As before, they may simply be interested in seeing how civilizations like our own make the leap from primitive to advanced status.
+I can't imagine a study that would be more fascinating and, as such, more likely to draw large numbers of curious aliens to our neck of the woods than the chance to study a developing civilization first-hand.

 A.

-It is common to believe that aliens became more interested in us once we developed atomic weapons, thereby implying they consider us a threat, but that may be simply an assumption.
-To a culture that possesses the level of technology capable of traversing the vast expanses of space, even our most powerful weapons would be puny in comparison to the energy they're capable of harnessing.
-Additionally, as we are still likely centuries away from achieving a true interstellar capability, we are unlikely to pose any immediate threat in the near future (except, perhaps, to the most paranoid of extraterrestrials).
+It is common to believe that aliens became more interested in us once we developed atomic weapons, thereby implying they consider us a threat, but that is simply an assumption.
+To a culture that possesses the level of technology capable of traversing the vast expanses of space, even our most powerful weapons would be puny in comparison to those they would be capable of constructing.
+Additionally, as we are still likely centuries away from achieving a true interstellar capability ourselves, we are unlikely to pose any immediate threat in the near future (except, perhaps, to the most paranoid of extraterrestrials).
 It may be that increased UFO activity is a result of a general overall increase in technology rather than the advent of any single invention (radio waves being beamed into space may have been a better signal that we are becoming more interesting than an atomic detonation, for instance).
 On the other hand, it could simply be that with improved global communications and an ever burgeoning number of potential witnesses (as well as growingly sophisticated means of detecting ETs), it just appears that UFO sightings are becoming more common when, in fact, they may just be more widely reported.
-There's also the possibility that people are more willing to report what they have seen without fear of embarrassment (or possible job loss) than they were even a few decades ago.
+There's also the possibility that people are more willing to report what they have seen without fear of embarrassment than they were even a few decades ago.

 A.

-I don't personally believe a malevolent civilization could achieve the high degree of technological sophistication required to traverse space without destroying itself at some point in the process.
-As such, I assume most alien civilizations are basically benevolent or, at worst, indifferent (which could make them at least appear to be hostile to the frightened).
-Clearly, if they wanted to invade Earth, they could easily have done so at any point in the past, and probably accomplish it quite easily even today, which leads me to believe they either have no interest in doing so or are prevented from doing so by a cartel of more advanced races (some of which are probably even more advanced than the civilizations we're discussing here).
-In effect, some races may be protecting us from their less benign colleagues, if they exist.
+I don't personally believe any civilization could achieve the high degree of technological sophistication required to traverse space without also developing the parallel advanced moral nature required to handle that technology.
+In other words, an unenlightened, malevolent race would most likely turn that technology on itself long before it made it to the stars, dramatically reducing the likelihood that extraterrestrials might be inherently aggresive or dangerous.
+As such, I assume most alien civilizations are basically benevolent or, at worst, indifferent (which could make them at least appear to be hostile to the easily frightened).
+Further, if an extraterrestrial race wanted to invade Earth, it could easily have done so at any point in the past and probably accomplish it quite easily even today, thereby suggesting that the reason we're still here is because they are basically benevolent or are prevented from taking aggressive action against us by a cartel of more technologically and spiritually advanced races.
+In effect, some races may be protecting us from their less benign colleagues.

-Q. Do I believe there are more than one type of alien?
+Q. Are there are more than one type of alien?

 A.

-There are probably scores—if not hundreds—of different alien races studying us at any given moment, either remotely or directly (which would explain the immense variety of shapes and types of craft observed over the years).
-There may even be a type of communal alien database many of these races share among themselves (a sort of cosmic internet) in an effort to minimize redundancy and expand their knowledge base faster.
+There are probably scores—if not hundreds—of different alien races studying us at any given moment, either remotely (through unmanned surveillance or long-range observations) or directly from orbit (manned observations/interactions).
+This would seem to explain the immense variety of shapes and types of craft observed over the years as well as account for the many different "types" of aliens observed.
+Whether these races are working together (perhaps they share a type of communal alien database in an effort to minimize redundancy and expand their knowledge base faster) or independently is, of course, an interesting question.

-Q. How can aliens observe us without being seen?
+Q. How can aliens observe us without being seen themselves?

 A.

-Again, it's a matter of technology.
+It's simply a matter of technology.
 If a civilization possesses the means of crossing trillions of miles of empty space to get here, it seems reasonable to assume they also possess the means of observing us without being detected.
-I also imagine they have different ways of observing us as well, from the use of tiny unmanned probes too small to be seen with the naked eye (alien nanotechnology?) to simply sitting in orbit monitoring our radio transmissions.
-As such, I'd guess that manned landings to collect soil and plant samples are rare and, considering the vast array of technology at their disposal, an archaic and probably inefficient way to find out what they want to know (and there's also the question of exposing themselves to Earth bacteria to consider.
-Remember War of the Worlds?)
+They can probably accomplish this through a number of mechanisms: building their craft out of a light-absorbing material, bending light around themselves, forcefields, autonomic camoflage technologies, etc. I also imagine they have different ways of observing us as well, from the use of tiny unmanned probes too small to be seen with the naked eye (alien nanotechnology?) to simply sitting in orbit monitoring our radio transmissions.
+As such, I believe that they cannot be seen unless they want to be seen (which brings up a number of interesting points.
+See the next question).

-Q. If these aliens can observe us without our knowledge, then why do we sometimes encounter them?
+Q. If these aliens have the ability to observe us without our knowledge, then why do we sometimes see them?

 A.

 Most likely the vast majority of UFO reports can be explained away by natural causes, hoaxing, or simple misidentification of manmade objects (click on related article here).
-However, for those tiny number of incidents from multiple reliable witnesses, there are several possible answers to explain alien blunders.
-Either it is accidental (which seems unlikely but not out of the question; I assume Murphy's Law applies to extraterrestrials as well as it does to humans) or it is intentional.
+However, for those tiny number of genuine encounters, my guess is that they are either accidental (which seems unlikely but not out of the question; I assume Murphy's Law applies to extraterrestrials as well as it does to humans) or it is intentional.
 I realize the latter possibility contradicts my earlier statement that they are intent on observing us without interfering, but I am open to the possibility they may intentionally show themselves from time to time, either to gauge our reaction to their potential presence or to prepare us psychologically for eventually revealing themselves.

 Q. Do aliens have bases on Earth?